 Yes it is capable to host mulitchannel audio.

 "If encoding, save WAVE, Wave64, RF64, or AIFF non-audio chunks in FLAC metadata.
 If decoding, restore any saved non-audio chunks from FLAC metadata when writing the decoded file.
 Foreign metadata cannot be transcoded, e.g. WAVE chunks saved in a FLAC file cannot be restored when decoding to AIFF.
 Input and output must be regular files (not stdin or stdout)."

 So AIFF should be excluded, if we decide to do this -- at least do a test-decode and compare it binary to the original, when in doubt.

 This seems to be much more demanding in terms of computing power than preview creation.
 So this should be a second consideration.

-#2 Updated by Alexander Blum over 4 years ago
+#2 Updated by Alexander Blum almost 6 years ago

 - Assignee changed from Alexander Blum to Thomas Mielke

 - Wav [.wav, .wave]

 Aiff is excluded right now anyways, because there's no strict policy for the file extension: